2025 KEYNOTE SPEAKERS

 Date: Monday, May 12, 2025

 Loons or divers?
 Jaegers or skuas?
-Sparrows that are buntings, blackbirds that are icterids and two sets of warblers - the American versions impossibly colourful and easy to identify, the British ones drab and told apart only by their songs!
-Bestselling author and lifelong birder STEPHEN MOSS tells the compelling story of the origins of bird names on either side of the Atlantic Ocean, based on his book Mrs Moreau's Warbler: How Birds Got Their Names.
+Sparrows that are buntings, blackbirds that are icterids, and two sets of warblers--the American versions impossibly colorful and easy to identify, the British ones drab and told apart only by their songs!
+Bestselling author and lifelong birder Stephen Moss tells the compelling story of the origins of bird names on either side of the Atlantic Ocean, based on his book Mrs Moreau's Warbler: How Birds Got Their Names.

 |